 Discussion: Significant difference was found in SPO2 level between two groups at 0.05 level of confidence.
 Normal weight students showed better value as compared to underweight students.

 Conclusion: This study revealed that underweight preadolescent boys have less peripheral capillary oxygen saturation as compared to normal weight preadolescent boys due to the deficiency of haemoglobin in RBC, occur from malnutrition and stressed the need for more research in this area.
 Pages: 185-186 | 472 Views 9 DownloadsDownload Full Article:

 How to cite this article:

 Sujit Singh.
 A comparative study on peripheral capillary oxygen saturation between underweight and normal weight preadolescent boys.
-International Journal of Physical Education, Sports and Health.
-2018; 5(2): 185-186.
+Int J Phys Educ Sports Health 2018;5(2):185-186.